miltoncandelero/miltoncandelero.github.io/_posts/2019-03-13-welcome-to-my-blog.md

 ---
 layout: post
 title: "Welcome to my blog"
-sub_title: "What have you getten yourself into?"
+sub_title: "What have you gotten yourself into?"
 excerpt: "This is a blog about game development.
 Mainly focused on Haxe/OpenFL and targeting the HTML5.<br>This is also maybe not the *best* place to learn Haxe/OpenFL from scratch.<br>Here we will tackle simple problems by creating even bigger problems and hoping they kill each other<br>If you want to know more about me, keep reading<br>"
 categories:
   - Other